Skip to Content

 Explore the bustling shopping streets, sit down with a beer in one of the cozy restaurants, or roam around the modern harbor area.

-If you liked the Little Mermaid statue in Copenhagen, try to locate the glistening steel sculpture called Han in the harbor of Helsingør.
+If you liked the Little Mermaid Statue in Copenhagen, try to locate the glistening steel sculpture called Han in the harbor of Helsingør.
 Han translates into ‘He’ and is the male version of the Little Mermaid.

 The main attraction in Helsingør though is the Kronborg Castle, a UNESCO World Heritage Site and the setting of Shakespeare’s Hamlet.